uheinema/forU/README.md

 Praise Calsign!

-Also, the .jar and .jar-dex libraries here where created with APDE.
+Also, the .jar and -dex.jar libraries here where created with APDE.

-- [ ] write howto on creating libraries with apde
+- [x] write Howto on creating libraries with APDE.
+ Find it on GitHub [here](https://github.com/uheinema/Building-processing-libs-with-APDE)

 #### Markor